Sewage treatment and composting do not inactivate human and animal prions in

 embalming?
 What then?
 Well, the future is now.
 Such a disease exists.

 "Human prions in public sewers, embalmers, funeral directors, etc. "

-Chronic Wasting Disease (CWD) epidemic which is spreading throughout the US?
+of the Chronic Wasting Disease (CWD) epidemic which is spreading throughout the

 See below for pdf

 The following states and Canadian provinces are designated CWD positive: Alberta,